Student works on mathematical equation on a white board

 As the world of big data expands, so does the need for talented mathematicians and statisticians.
 A degree in the mathematical sciences opens doors—you’ll have opportunities to solve real-world problems in a diverse range of fields, including business, engineering, healthcare, academia, government, and more.
 The areas of study within the Mathematics Department—mathematics, mathematics and computer science, statistics, and business analytics—help you to develop analytical thinking and applied skills, blending the theoretical and practical aspects of mathematics you’ll need to be successful.

-Mathematician was ranked #18 for Best Business Jobs and #26 for Best STEM Jobs by US News and World Report.
+Mathematician was ranked No.13 for Best Technology Jobs and No.67 for Best STEM Jobs by US News and World Report as of April 2025.
 Career outcomes for math, statistics, and related fields—including job placement and starting and median salaries are excellent.
 It's no wonder that so many choose to study math.

 Bachelor's Degrees